-Absence of written contract is illegal and might imply several consequences, including tax fines.
+Absence of a written contract is illegal and might imply several consequences, including tax fines.
 With respect to the civil law, lack of written contract would typically imply the following default conditions by the law to apply to the lease relationship:

->

-> - only ordinary maintenance cost on the tenant;
+b) only ordinary maintenance cost on the tenant;

->

-> Also, absence of signed agreement on how to manage certain typical situations might cause unpleasant arguments during the lease relationship.
+Also, absence of signed agreement on how to manage certain typical situations might cause unpleasant arguments during the lease relationship.

 Finally, find below some key duties on the landlord when letting an Italian property: